 The Pros of Student Loans on Your Credit

 The timeliness and consistency of your payment history on all debts account for 35% of your credit score — the most important factor contributing to that magical number.
-So every time you make a payment on time, you’re contributing to a positive history that helps increase your credit score over time.
+So every time you make a payment on time, you’re contributing to a positive history that helps improve your credit score over time.

 As long as you’re able to pay your bill each month, you can rest easy knowing that you’re building a solid credit history and score.
-Plus, when future lenders look at your credit report, they’ll note that strong payment history because it indicates you’re likely to pay back any new loans as well.
+Plus, when future lenders look at your credit, they’ll note that strong payment history because it indicates you’re likely to pay back any new loans as well.

 A mortgage, for example, has an asset (the house) tied to it that ideally grows in value over time, despite having a loan attached to it.
 When you go to sell it, you’ll hopefully be able to pay off the remaining mortgage balance and maybe even have some equity leftover for yourself.

-So-called “bad debt” includes revolving credit such as credit card balances, because whatever you purchase on your credit card loses value over time — you’ll never get more money selling it than you paid for it.
+So-called “bad debt” includes revolving credit such as credit card debt, because whatever you purchase on your credit card loses value over time — you’ll never get more money selling it than you paid for it.

 The Cons of Student Loans on Your Credit